The NHSBT/PHE epidemiology unit scans publications for emerging infection news relevant to blood, tissue and organ

 - National Travel Health Network and Centre (NaTHNaC) clinical updates

 - European Centre for Disease Prevention and Control (ECDC) news and epidemiological updates

 - Program for Monitoring Emerging Diseases (ProMED) outbreak and news alerts

 - peer reviewed literature

-Relevant items are collated into a monthly listing for the Chair of the UK Standing Advisory Committee on Transfusion Transmitted Infection (SACTTI), and the Joint United Kingdom Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee (JPAC).
-This listing is shared with other NHSBT, Department of Health and PHE colleagues.
+Relevant items are collated into a monthly listing for the Chair of the UK Standing Advisory Committee on Transfusion Transmitted Infection (SACTTI).
 The chair of SACTTI receives early warning communications or other reports deemed urgent as they arise.

 These monthly listings, alongside other sources of information, are reviewed by SACTTI and may lead to further risk assessment and changes to the donor selection guidelines, or other blood safety measures, where necessary.